som14159/piholeML/README.md

 ## Installation

-To integrate MLpihole with your Pi-hole installation, follow these steps:
+To integrate piholeML with your Pi-hole installation, follow these steps:

 1. **Navigate to your Pi-hole directory:**